IgorSzyporyn/storybook-facelift/README.md

 ## Options

-All options in `facelift` are optional - you can get away with a zero config (well... zero-options) initialization of the addon.
+All options in `storybook-facelift` are optional - you can get away with a zero config (well... zero-options) initialization of the addon.

 But to get the most of the addon you will more than likely want to add a few.